EJSnow

 The CPU socket damage on the first motherboard

-Considering the circumstances we're in right now, I'd say I did alright.
-This system should hopefully last for several years before needing major upgrades, though the CPU is definitely getting to the point where an upgrade might be desired.
-However, moving to a case with proper thermals and getting a reasonably good CPU cooler seems to have actually helped my CPU performance a little bit.
+Considering the circumstances we're in right now, I'd say I did mostly all right.
+This system should hopefully last for several years before needing major upgrades, though the CPU is definitely getting to the point where an upgrade is desired.

 Also yes, the RX 6600 and i7-4790 are an awful pairing.
 But we do what we have to do to avoid buying DDR4 or shiver DDR5 RAM at the current prices.
 I'm not upgrading to a skylake cpu both because it's not hugely faster (who would have guessed?) and because aside from oem pcs (like optiplexen) DDR3 skylake boards seem to be unobtainium.